naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 Hornet: No, I'm pretty sure that was death.
 Now I'm immortal!
 Ha!

-GhostPast Annoyed: Are you really this fucking self absorbed?
+GhostPast Annoyed: ...

-GhostPresentShocked: No!
-We're Christmas Ghosts!
-No swearing in this Christian Holiday!

 GhostFutureDamaged: *[still leaking lots of oil]* Can anyone help already...

-HornetGlare: *[was completely paying no attention]* Huh, did you guys say something? ...Wait, hmm? *[turns around]*
+HornetGlare: *[was completely paying no attention]* Huh, did you guys say something? ...Wait, hmm? **[turns around]**

 FutureHornet: ...!

-HornetGlare:  *[sees his "Future" self]* What the?
+HornetGlare:  **[sees his "Future" self]** What the?
 Grey hair and beard?
-Despite my immortality, I still age in the future apparently...
+Despite my immortality, I'm still aging...?!

-FutureHornet: Um, uh. *[coughs]* I am 30 years old and I'm so old and I don't feel good and... *[cough]*
+FutureHornet: Um, uh. **[coughs]** I am 30 years old and I'm so old and I don't feel good and... **[cough]**

 Hornet: ...?!

-FutureHornet: ... and... death finally caught up and got its revenge on me... *[collapses "dead"]*
+FutureHornet: ... and... death finally caught up and got its revenge on me... **[collapses "dead"]**

 HornetShocked: W-What?!
 NO!
 NO NO!
 MY IMMORTALITY...
 WHAT HAPPENED?!

-GhostFutureDamaged: Guys...
+GhostFuture Damaged: Guys...
 I think I can't feel my arms...

-GhostFuturePunched: **OW**
+GhostFuture Punched: **OW**

-GhostFutureDamaged: Nevermind...
+GhostFuture Damaged: Nevermind...
 There it is...

 HornetGlare: Shut up!
 I've clearly haven't punched you hard enough!

-GhostPresentShocked: Stop!
+GhostPresent Shocked: Stop!

-Hornet: Eh?
+Hornet Annoyed: What!?

 GhostPast: Yeah!
 You've... uh...
 Lost your immortality, so your life expectancy has significantly shortened as a result!

-HornetShocked: At the age of 30?
+Hornet Shocked: At the age of 30?
 Wait... oh god, that's next year!
 I'm going to die next year?!

-HornetSad: Where have I go wrong...
+Hornet Sad: Where have I gone wrong...

-GhostFutureDamaged: For starters.. you're a big fat jerk-
+GhostFuture Damaged: For starters.. you're a big fat jerk-

-GhostFuturePunched: **AUGH**
+GhostFuture Punched: **AUGH**

 GhostPast: "Death" is right!
-Your lack of goodwill and deeds has made you lose your immortality!
-Only those with good heart would keep their immortality!
+Your lack of goodwill and good deeds has caught up to you!
+Only those with good heart will keep their immortality!

 HornetGlare: Wow.
 Not worth it.

-FutureHornet: [pretends to rot]
+FutureHornet: **[pretends to rot]*

-HornetShocked: But I don't wanna die!
+Hornet Shocked: But I don't wanna die!
 I must change!

 %To his horror, Hornet Man bolts out of the room.

 FutureHornet: Uhh...

-GhostPastShocked: Can I take what I've said about the prank backfiring back?
+GhostPast Shocked: I take what I've said about backfire back.

-GhostFutureDamaged: ...
+GhostFuture Damaged: ...

 GhostPast Annoyed: ...